JudasDie/SOTS/README.md

 ### Codes and comparison of recent single object tracking and segmentation (VOT and VOTS), and multiple object tracking (MOT).

 ## News
+:boom: Code and paper for MOT tracker [CSTrack](https://arxiv.org/abs/2010.12138) has been released.
 :boom: **Repo Init:** Official implementation of [OceanPlus]() is uploaded.
 [OceanPlus](), [Ocean]() and [SiamDW]() are supported now.

 ## Supported Trackers (SOT and MOT)